WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

     This file is a code-behind file that contains code to handle the events declared in *MainWindow.xaml*.
 This file contains a partial class for the window defined in XAML.

-7. If you are using C#, change the `MainWindow` class to derive from <xref:System.Windows.Navigation.NavigationWindow>.
+7. If you're using C#, change the `MainWindow` class to derive from <xref:System.Windows.Navigation.NavigationWindow>.
 (In Visual Basic, this happens automatically when you change the window in XAML.)

-   Your code should look like this:
+   Example code:

    [!code-csharp[ExpenseIt#3](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt/MainWindow.xaml.cs#3)]
    [!code-vb[ExpenseIt#3](../../../../samples/snippets/visualbasic/VS_Snippets_Wpf/ExpenseIt/VB/ExpenseIt1_A/MainWindow.xaml.vb#3)]